bibliotechy/ikaria/src/articles/dangerous-gifts-iridescent-visions.md

 ideally a safety net to catch us if the fire burns too bright.

-Those of us who experience madness might also describe ourselves as possessing “exquisite nervous systems.”[^1] That is to say that perhaps we are more sensitive than the general population, which allows us to take in more, to think more rapidly, and to perceive relationships, connections and details that others may not notice or consider to be of little consequence.
+Those of us who experience madness might also describe ourselves as possessing “exquisite nervous systems.”^[This phrase was coined by Gloria Mitchell, Ph.D., a practicing clinical psychologist and the author’s tremendously perceptive and exceptionally supportive mother.]
+That is to say that perhaps we are more sensitive than the general population, which allows us to take in more, to think more rapidly, and to perceive relationships, connections and details that others may not notice or consider to be of little consequence.
 Some would, and do, consider